In Depth Baby Product Reviews Led by a Pediatrician

 Handle

 The handle has dual-press joint release buttons on either side.
-The handle moves free and only interferes with the canopy slightly during movement up and down but not in the upright position.
-The handle has five possible positions, with Position C (even with the top of the carrier) allowed when installing with the base and Position A (all the way forward) allowed for installation without the base.
+It moves freely and only slightly interferes with the canopy during movement, but not in the upright position.
+The handle has five possible positions, with Position C (even with the top of the carrier) allowed when installing with the base, and Position A (all the way forward) allowed for installation without the base.
 Please read the manufacturer's directions for details.

 Canopy

 The Nido has a better-than-average canopy with a zip-out extension.
-It looks good and avoids the frumpy one-side more taut than the other side problem we often see.
-While the canopy is low enough under the handle to avoid rubbing when both are fully upright/open, it does struggle in other positions to get past the handle.
+It looks good and avoids the frumpy, one-side more taut than the other-side problem we often see.
+While the canopy is low enough under the handle to avoid rubbing when both are fully upright/open, it struggles in other positions to get past the handle.

 peg perego primo viaggio 4-35 nido - the nido manual storage is on the back of the carrier, which is a...